Tethered Oral Tissues (TOTS) FAQs

 - Our support team is well-trained and compassionate

 - Many of our staff members have had family treated for TOTS by Dr. Huffman.
-We have experienced the same stress and frustrations as you making us very empathetic yours!
+We have experienced the same stress and frustrations as you, making us very empathetic to yours!

 - Our process is efficient with the release usually taking 1-2 minutes per tie